microsoft/vscode-azurearmtools/README.md

 ![](./images/rename-parameter.png)

-### Remove or update parameter file mapping
+### Remove or update parameter file association

-Click on the code lense option for changing a parameter mapping.
+Click on the code lense option for changing a parameter association.

 ![](./images/undo-change-mapping.png)

-Select a new parameter file, create a new parameter file, or select **None** to remove the parameter file mapping.
+Select a new parameter file or create a new parameter file to update the association.
+Select **None** to remove the parameter file association.

 ![](./images/undo-change-mapping-two.png)